jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * The `adservice` is in an orange state
 * Select Workloads...Pods...`adservice-xxxxxxxx`
 * Scroll down to Events...Message

-`adservice` cannot be scheduled due to insufficient cpu

-If you want to solve this add another worker node to the `digital-ocean-cluster`
-* As this will incur a cost it is an optional exercise

 ## 4. Grafana - UI